lforst/tiss-auto-login/README.md

 Please note that sadly, there is no way for this extension to safely encrypt this data, so keep people away from your computer!

-### Affiliation with the Technical University of Vienna (TU Wien)
+### Affiliation with Vienna University of Technology (TU Wien)
-This extension (TISS Auto Login) is in no way affiliated with TISS (TU Wien Informations-Systeme & Services), the Technical University of Vienna (TU Wien) or any of its services.
-This is a private project of a student of the Technical University of Vienna under the MIT License.
+This extension (TISS Auto Login) is in no way affiliated with TISS (TU Wien Informations-Systeme & Services), the Vienna University of Technology (TU Wien) or any of its services.
+This is a private project of a student of the Vienna University of Technology under the MIT License.

 ## Contribuiting
 If you have ideas on how to improve this extension feel free to open an Issue or create a pull request!